StevenTammen/bibledocs.org/content/settings.md

 <!-- As explained at [/about-the-site/#level-appropriate](/about-the-site/#level-appropriate), --> This site offers most of its writing in two levels of technical complexity and prose difficulty.

-While you can always go back and forth between the higher level version and lower level version for an individual page using the page level link found in the menu sidebar, most users will probably mostly be looking at content of the same level across pages.
-For this reason, you can set the writing level here globally, and all content lists across the site will then default to your chosen writing level.
+While you can always go back and forth between the higher level version and lower level version for an individual page using the page-level link found in the menu sidebar, most users will probably mostly be looking at content of the same level across pages.
+For this reason, you can set the writing level here globally, and all content across the site will then default to your chosen writing level.

 <div id="writingLevelContainer" class="settingsContainer">
 	<div id="writingLevelDisplay"></div>